rhwood/rhwood.github.io/README.md

 rhwood.github.io
 ================

-My personal site, powered by Octopress
+My personal site, merely a redirection to a tumblr.